Volunteer Opportunities at MidMichigan Medical Center - Midland

 To learn more about our Volunteer Organization, you may also wish to view our volunteer newsletter, The Volunteer Pulse.

 - Gift Shop Service: Volunteers provide service in the Medical Center Gift Shop.
-Teams of two volunteers cover various shifts including:

 - Popcorn Service: Volunteers make and sell delicious popcorn.
 Volunteers also may to choose to transport popcorn in a special wagon throughout the Medical Center.